North American Life Insurance Company Review

 In 1984, North American started offering universal life insurance policies.
 In 1996, the company was acquired by Sammons Financial Group, Inc which is a subsidiary of Sammons Enterprises, a Texas-based holding company.

 In 2001, North American added fixed annuities to its product range.
 In 2011, the company completed its 125th year in the life insurance industry, which is a rare milestone achieved only by a handful of insurance providers in the country.

-North American is one of the top-rated insurance providers in the country today.
-Given below are its current ratings.
+North American is one of the better life insurance companies in business today.
+Below are their financial ratings.

 - A.M.
 Best: A+ (Superior)